nymtech/nym/documentation/dev-portal/src/events/ccc23/nym-vpn.md

 * Get your private key for wireguard setup [here](https://nymvpn.com/en/37c3)
 * See a JSON list of all Gateways [here](https://nymvpn.com/en/ccc/api/gateways)
+* As NymVPN need a permission for network settings, it is run with `sudo` root command

 ### CLI

-Make sure your terminal is open in the same directory like your binary.
+Make sure your terminal is open in the same directory like your `nym-vpn-cli` binary.

 Running a help command: